 One growing area of inquiry is whether people who decide to sport one or more tattoos show different personality factors than their un-tattooed counterparts.
-Fro a study led by Viren Swami of Anglia Ruskin University.
-He and his research team recruited tattooed and non-tattooed individuals to participate in a study in which they completed various personality questionnaires.
+Fro a study led by Viren Swami of Anglia Ruskin University, researchers recruited tattooed and non-tattooed individuals to complete various personality questionnaires.
 They found that of the myriad of personality factors under investigation, tattooed individuals were significantly different on three intriguing traits.
-Here’s what your tattoos might be saying about you, according to their results:
+Here’s what your tattoos might be saying about you, according to these results:

-You seek experiences.
-People who are, to put it technically, experience seeking, prefer experiences through the mind and senses, a non-conforming lifestyle, and low-risk, novel experiences.
+People who are, to put it technically, experience seeking prefer having adventures through the mind and senses, a non-conforming lifestyle, and low-risk, novel experiences.
 This is in contrast to the other dimensions of sensation seeking, which include thrill and adventure seeking, disinhibition, and boredom susceptibility.
-Take the writer Elizabeth Gilbert, who in her book Big Magic reflected on a friend who has many tattoos and is enormously free spirited.
+Take the writer Elizabeth Gilbert, who in her book Big Magic reflected on a friend who has many tattoos and is enormously free-spirited.
 Gilbert wrote “I myself am not covered with tattoos.
 (Although I do have two of them.
-Before I went traveling for "Eat, Pray, Love," I had two words written into my forearms in white ink: COURAGE and COMPASSION.)
+Before I went traveling for Eat, Pray, Love, I had two words written into my forearms in white ink: COURAGE and COMPASSION.)
 But I do want to live the most vividly decorated, temporary life I can.
 I don't just mean physically.
 I mean emotionally, spiritual, intellectually.
 I don't want to be afraid of bright colors, or big love, or major decisions, or new experiences, or risky creative endeavors, or sudden changes, or even great failure.”

 Personality differences between tattooed and non-tattooed individuals.
 Swami V, Pietschnig J, Bertl B, Nader IW, Stieger S, Voracek M. Psychological Reports, 2012 August;111(1):97-106.